Canada Goose slashes 2020 forecasts on coronavirus hit

-Feb 7 (Reuters) - Canada Goose Holdings Inc, slashed its revenue and profit growth forecasts for fiscal 2020, citing a hit from the recent outbreak of the coronavirus in China.
+(Reuters) - Canada Goose Holdings Inc (GOOS.TO), (GOOS.N) slashed its revenue and profit growth forecasts for fiscal 2020, citing a hit from the recent outbreak of the coronavirus in China.

 It projected full-year adjusted profit growth to be in a range of 2.2% decline to 0.7% rise from a year earlier, compared with a prior forecast of at least 25% growth.